squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

 :octicons-milestone-24: Default: [`Roboto Mono`][4]

 The _proportional font_ is used for code blocks and can be configured separately.
-Just like the regular font, it can be set to any valid [Google Font][1] from `mkdocs.yml` with:
+Just like the regular font, it can be set to any valid [Google Font][1] via `mkdocs.yml` with:

 ``` yaml